silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 young for rock concerts, but I had seen Deep Purple live on their Perfect Strangers tour a year before and was already a big metalhead at that age.
 The influence of my brother was clearly showing.

-I do not remember much of the drive, because I slept through it, but I know the 400 mile drive took about 7 hours and we arrived in Schweinfurt around noon.
+I do not remember much of the drive, because I slept through most of it, but I know the 400 mile drive took us about 7-8 hours and we arrived in Schweinfurt around noon.
 The situation was "chaotic" and that's quite some understatement.
 Close to 50.000 metal fans do have some impact, even on a medium sized city and we heard, some savage idiots caused chaos and mayhem the evening before, making it into the headlines on many German news networks.
 There were rumors of deaths among vandalizing fans, but later we thankfully learned, they were false alerts, probably launched by press which has taken an ambivalent stance towards the festival.
 There was quite some opposition among the people of the city and many politicians would have banned the festival from taking place in *their city* if they had been among those with the power to decide.
 The reputation of metal and hard rock fans was mediocre at best, and sadly, some idiots again helped with consolidating that poor image.

-{% include gfx/BD.html borderclass="borderless" image=G.default.mor.great_white nolink=1 %}
+{% include gfx/BD.html borderclass="borderless" image=page.media.great_white nolink=1 %}
 To us, it appeared peaceful, but a lot of people were already totally drunk and/or stoned at noon, long before the first band was scheduled to play.
 I was totally excited, because I was going to see one of my favorite bands, **Iron Maiden**, for the first time ever in a live gig, but because of my